nikdanilov/whisper-obsidian-plugin/README.md

 # Whisper — Speech-to-text for Obsidian

-Record or upload audio, transcribe with [Whisper](https://openai.com/research/whisper), and optionally polish the result with an LLM.
+Record or upload audio, transcribe with [Whisper](https://openai.com/research/whisper), and optionally post-process the result with an LLM.
 Works on desktop and mobile.

-Supports OpenAI, [Groq](https://groq.com), Azure, or any Whisper-compatible API.
+Works with OpenAI, Groq, Azure, or any other Whisper-compatible API.

 ## Quick Start